anakic/querystorm-docs/docs/General/Preprocessor.md

 insert into PermanentDbTable from ImportedWorkbookTable
 ```

-If the query returns data from the database (rather than updating the database), the query restults can be written into the workbook by adding an output directive above it, for example:
+If the query returns data from the database (rather than updating the database), the query results can be written into the workbook by adding an output directive above it, for example:

 ```sql
 {handles Sheet1!CommandButton1}